syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Project-Migration.md

 # Upgrading Syncfusion® ASP.NET MVC application to latest version

-The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC migration add-in for Visual Studio allows you to migrate an existing Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC application from one version of Essential Studio<sup style="font-size:70%">&reg;</sup> version to another version.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC migration add-in for Visual Studio allows you to migrate an existing Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC application from one version of Essential Studio<sup style="font-size:70%">&reg;</sup> to another version.
 This reduces the amount of manual work required when migrating the Syncfusion version.

 ## IMPORTANT

 The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web Application Project Migration utility is available from v16.3.0.17.

-> Before use, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Project Migration, check whether the **ASP.NET MVC Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetmvc/documentation/visual-studio-integration/download-and-installation) help topic.
-Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build installed or not.
-If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not same for both the Extension and build, then the Project Migration will not be shown.
+> Before using the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Project Migration, check whether the **ASP.NET MVC Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** is installed in Visual Studio Extension Manager by clicking **Tools > Extensions and Updates > Installed** (for Visual Studio  or earlier) or **Extensions > Manage Extensions > Installed** (for Visual Studio 2019 or later).
+If this extension is not installed, install it by following the steps in the [download and installation](https://help.syncfusion.com/extension/aspnetmvc-essentialjs2-extension/download-and-installation) help topic.
+Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build is installed or not.
+If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not the same for both the Extension and build, the Project Migration option will not be shown.

-The steps below will assist you to upgrade the Syncfusion<sup style="font-size:70%">&reg;</sup> version in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC application via Visual Studio 2022 or later:
+The steps below will assist you in upgrading the Syncfusion<sup style="font-size:70%">&reg;</sup> version in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC application via Visual Studio 2022 or later:

 1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC application that uses the Syncfusion<sup style="font-size:70%">&reg;</sup> component.

-2. To open the Migration Wizard, either one of the following options should be followed:
+2. To open the Migration Wizard, follow either one of the following options:

     **Option 1**: Click **Extensions > Syncfusion<sup style="font-size:70%">&reg;</sup>** and choose **Essential Studio<sup style="font-size:70%">&reg;</sup> ASP.NET MVC > Migrate Project…** in **Visual Studio Menu**.